passlab/intel-cilk-runtime/include/cilk/mainpage.md

         for your assistance in helping us improve Cilk Plus.
 -->

-The Intel Cilk Plus `include` directory contains header files useful for Cilk programs.
+The Intel(R) Cilk(TM) Plus `include` directory contains header files useful for Intel Cilk Plus programs.
 There are:

 *   Macros that provide alternative forms of the
-    @ref language "Cilk language keywords".
+    @ref language "Intel Cilk language keywords".
-*   @ref api "An API" for querying and controlling aspects of the Cilk runtime system.
+*   @ref api "An API" for querying and controlling aspects of the Intel Cilk Plus runtime system.
-*   @ref Reducers "Cilk Reducers" - both the underlying infrastructure and the library of predefined reducers.
+*   @ref Reducers "Intel Cilk Plus Reducers" - both the underlying infrastructure and the library of predefined reducers.
 *   @ref common "Assorted macros, classes, and functions" which are primarily intended as support code for the API and reducer libraries, but may also  be useful in end-user code.